Cat Water Bowl to Cat Water Fountain

 During 2008 I was making small, ornamental ceramic fountains and putting them around my home.
 I had one outside on the patio, plugged in and running and found our cat, Bijou, frequently using it.
 I realized with a start that I hardly ever saw him use his water bowl.
 A light bulb came on and I wondered, is this a thing – cat water fountains?

 I went to the computer and typed in ‘cat fountains’ and was shocked to see over six million listings come up.
 I discovered that feline hydration is a big issue.
 I learned that many illnesses with which cats are afflicted is because cats tend to not drink enough because they crave moving water.
-I saw numerous unattractive, plastic, mass produced cat fountains which were said to cause chin acne in some cats and I realized that there was a real need for attractive high quality cat fountains that were also food-safe.
+I saw numerous unattractive, plastic, mass-produced cat fountains which were said to cause chin acne in some cats, and I realized that there was a real need for attractive high-quality cat fountains that were also food-safe.

 Since Bijou’s obvious preference was for a fountain we transitioned from a cat water bowl to a cat fountain, and noticed a significant increase in our cat’s interest in drinking water.
 Many others have also realized the benefits of a fountain and they are widely recommended by veterinarians.